Graduate Certificate in Data Management

 Our staff and faculty are ready to assist you with your questions so e-mail us at firstname.lastname@example.org.
 That is why we are here.

-To complete the Graduate Certificate in Data Management, the student must complete four required SEIS graduate courses (12 graduate semester credits) with at a GPA of 2.7 or better.
+To complete the Graduate Certificate in Data Management, the student must complete five required SEIS graduate courses (15 graduate semester credits) with at a GPA of 2.7 or better.

 NOTE: Students have the option to use the coursework from the Graduate Certificate in Data Management to continue in the Master of Science degree.

-Current and inactive students who enrolled in this program prior to fall 2018 may opt to remain with the graduate program requirements from their current catalog, or move forward to the newest graduate program requirements for the Graduate Certificate in Data Management.
+Current and inactive students who enrolled in this program prior to spring 2021 may opt to remain with the graduate program requirements from their current catalog, or move forward to the newest graduate program requirements for the Graduate Certificate in Data Management.

 - A bachelor's degree in any discipline from a regionally-accredited educational institution in the U.S. (or international equivalent).